systemslab/popper-paper/paper/paper.md

   mainly due to changes and differences in software and hardware in computational environments.
 Recreating an environment that resembles the original systems research is difficult and time-consuming.
-In this paper we introduce the _Popper Convention_, a set of principles for producing scientific publications.
+In this paper we introduce the _Popper_, an experiment assistant that follows a set open source principles for producing scientific publications.
 Concretely, we make the case for treating an article as an open source software (OSS) project, applying software engineering best-practices to manage its associated artifacts and maintain the reproducibility of its findings.
 Leveraging existing cloud-computing infrastructure and modern OSS development tools to produce academic articles that are easy to validate.
-We present our prototype file system, GassyFS, as a use case for illustrating the usefulness of this approach.
-We show how, by following _Popper_, re-executing experiments on multiple platforms is more practical, allowing reviewers and students to quickly get to the point of getting results without relying on the author's intervention.
+We present three use cases that illustrate the usefulness of this approach.
+We show how, by using _Popper_, re-executing experiments on multiple platforms is more practical, allowing reviewers and students to quickly get to the point of getting results without relying on the author's intervention.
-documentclass: ieeetran
+documentclass: sigplanconf
-classoption: conference
-ieeetran: true
+sigplanconf: true
+classoption: 10pt
 monofont-size: scriptsize
 numbersections: true
 substitute-hyperref: true
-csl: "ieee.csl"
-bibliography: "citations.bib"
 usedefaultspacing: true
 fontfamily: times
-conferencename: SC2016
-copyrightyear: 2016
-keywords:
- - reproducibility
- - computer-systems
- - systems-validation
- - systems-evaluation
 linkcolor: black
 ---